There are nearly 1,277,000 Medicare beneficiaries in Indiana right now. But not all of them are enrolled in the Medicare plan right for them.

 That depends on many different factors.
 Some believe that Medicare Advantage is better for younger beneficiaries who are in better health and don’t require much medical care.

-The more often you use your Medicare benefits, the more often you will have to pay for gaps in coverage.
-Beneficiaries who require more frequent care could save money with a Medigap plan over Medicare Advantage.
+The more you use your Medicare benefits, the more often you will have to pay for gaps in coverage.
+Beneficiaries requiring regular care could save money with a Medigap plan over Medicare Advantage.